rancher/rancher-docs/docs/reference-guides/best-practices/rancher-server/tuning-and-best-practices-for-rancher-at-scale.md

 * Always scale up gradually, and monitor and observe any changes in behavior while doing do.
 It is usually easier to resolve performance problems as soon as they surface, before other problems obscure the root cause.

 * Reduce network latency between the upstream Rancher cluster and downstream clusters to the extent possible.
-Note that latency is, among other factors, a function of geographic distance - if a you require clusters or nodes spread across the world, consider multiple Rancher installations.
+Note that latency is, among other factors, a function of geographic distance - if you require clusters or nodes spread across the world, consider multiple Rancher installations.

 ## Minimizing Load on the Upstream Cluster